nameless695/JokerCord/README.md

 - Auto catch
 - Set custom list to catch only some Pokemon's
 - Modern Web Interface for easy management
-- Auto spam (Customizable text and interval!)
+- Auto spam
+- Multi spam
 - Enable/Disable auto catching on certain servers
--Set custom catch delay for each server
+- Set custom catch delay for each server

 More things are going to be added as the development progresses.
 Remember, if you have any idea don't hesitate to post it on Issues!